 Each group of six tokens forms a grid either two columns by three rows or vice versa, and the names of the ports and commodities are printed above these on the frame that is normally thrown away.
 These two features correspond exactly to the black part of the storage areas printed on the game board, and while the tokens are printed in blue ink in the Norwegian version, they were printed in black in the Danish original.
 This also explains why three of the commodities are represented in a way that differ from the others.
 As the storage areas have their circles filled by a different colour for each commodity, the black printing plate is blank for most of these.
 However, for the “black” commodity, the colour is inverted, and for the “grey” one a 50% halftone raster is used.
 Of the other colours, only the “dark purple” has any black in it, with a lighter 25% raster.

-The seven groups with two columns and the five groups with three are each laid out side by side on opposite sides of the token board.
+The seven groups with two columns and the five groups with three are each laid out side by side on opposite halves of the token board.
 The former thus adds up to fourteen columns and the latter fifteen.
 Strangely enough, the former is stretched and the latter compressed so as to fill the same width, even though nothing practical is gained from this distortion.
 The result is that while all tokens are exactly half an inch (12.7 mm) tall, the tokens in seven groups are slightly wider than this, and in five groups slightly narrower.
 As actually cut, the widths also vary slightly from column to column.

 I have made different printable versions of the tokens: